-How to Fix IP Conflict Issue on iPhone While connecting to a WiFi
+How to Fix IP Address Conflict Issue on iPhone While connecting to a WiFi

 Step #1.
-From your iPhone/iPad Home Screen, open Settings app and navigate to Wi-Fi.
+From your iPhone/iPad Home Screen, open the Settings app and navigate to Wi-Fi.

 Step #2.
 Here you’ll see your WiFi network, just tap the “i” button next to it.

 Step #3.
 You’ll get the network-related info on this page.
 Right below this information, tap on “Renew Lease.”
 This will reset the IP address of your iPhone/iPad.

 Try connecting to your WiFi network and you’ll successfully get through it without facing any error.
 Now let’s see how to do the same on a Mac.

 How to Fix IP Conflict Issue on Mac While Connecting to a Wi-Fi